clojurecup2014/logregdog/README.md

 To deploy it on the server: lein cljsbuild once; lein repl

 We will be deploying using lein repl (inside a screen) not only because I like it, but also because people who are making uberjars have run into an interesting limitation from the server provider: max 100 builds.

+TWEETPULLER:

+Again, lein repl in a screen is the way to start it.